Mjallen43/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+    It adds meaning and style to the HTML code so it is easily readable by humans and machines.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+    With block, the element will be displayed on a new line, this is not the case with inline.
+Also, inline does not allow you to set height and width, block does.

 3. What are the 4 areas of the box model?

+    Margin, Border, Padding, Content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+    The vertical axis.

 5. Explain why git is valuable to a team of developers.

+    It is valuable because it allows you to save your project at different points, but they are all accessible on the repo.
+It can help prevent needing to start over on a project if it breaks or becomes unstable.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.